 Clinical Trials Leadership

-The CT-DCC and ACC partnered with protocol working groups for each focus area, including patient representatives, to design clinical trials to explore possible treatments for Long COVID.
-Experts in the selected interventions and patient representatives will continue to support the clinical trials through implementation and dissemination of study results.
+The CT-DCC and ACC partnered with 5 protocol working groups, including Long COVID Patient, Caregiver, and Community Representatives, to design 8 clinical trials to explore 13 possible treatments for Long COVID.
+Experts in the selected study interventions and the Representatives will continue to support the clinical trials through implementation and sharing of study results.

-Each clinical trial has its own principal investigators and study team.
-The About pages for each of the clinical trials will include more information about each team.
+Each clinical trial is led by principal investigators, or lead researchers, and supported by study teams.
+The About pages for each of the clinical trials include more information about each team.

 Clinical Trials Data Coordinating Center (CT-DCC)

 The CT-DCC at the Duke Clinical Research Institute (DCRI) is led by Kanecia Zimmerman, MD, PhD, MPH; Christina Barkauskas, MD; and Sean O’Brien, PhD.
-The DCRI, in collaboration with the National Institutes of Health (NIH) and RTI, will support platform protocols designed to simultaneously test multiple possible treatments for Long COVID including drugs, cognitive interventions, devices, and other therapies.
+The DCRI, in collaboration with the National Institutes of Health (NIH) and RTI, supports 8 clinical trials studying 13 possible treatments, also called study interventions.
+Possible treatments being studied include drugs, non-drug treatment programs, medical devices, and other approaches.

 The CT-DCC's specific areas of responsibility include: